How to Fix a Garbage Disposal That's Not Working

 Warning

 Never use chemical drain cleaners with a garbage disposal.
-These chemicals rarely work, leaving you with a sink full of toxic chemicals.
-Further, such chemicals often damage the garbage disposal and void the manufacturer's warranty.
+These chemicals rarely work, leaving a sink full of toxic chemicals.
+Further, they often damage the garbage disposal and void the manufacturer's warranty.

 When to Call a Professional